skyfore/ws-schema/README.md

 # ws-schema

-WebSocket Server with full data schema
+Data Schema for WebSocket Server or Client